taverianov/cloudlinux-documentation/docs/shared/cloudlinux_os_components/README.md

 **Description** :
 This parameter configures the log file address for the NGINX LSAPI module context.
 **Note** :
-This parameter only works if the NGINX LSAPI module is built with the NGX_LSAPI_CUSTOM_LOGGER flag otherwise, the NGINX logger will be used for LSAPI module logging.
+This parameter only works if the NGINX LSAPI module is built with the NGX_LSAPI_CUSTOM_LOGGER flag.
+Otherwise, the NGINX logger will be used for LSAPI module logging.

 ---